 Discover what program is best suited for you.

-- Applied Linguistics: Teaching English as a Second Language (Co-op option available)
+- BA in Applied Linguistics: Teaching English as a Second Language (Co-op option available)

 - Combined majors in Child and Youth Studies or English Language and Literature